Ideal Weight by Height

 Hip

-Based on Andres et al. (1985) age-adjusted BMI — large epidemiological data showed lowest all-cause mortality rises by about 1 BMI unit per decade after 35.
-Figures are healthy windows, not strict targets.
+Based on Andres et al. (1985): the BMI linked to lowest mortality rises by about 1 point per decade after age 35.

 2

-Enter your real height and weight to see where you fall against the standard CDC range and how far from the ideal mid-point you are.
+Enter your real height and weight to see where you fall on the standard CDC scale.

 Your BMI